ishandutta2007/free-api/README.md

  - Company name is good or bad : According to the company name, Returns the company's fortune score - <a href="https://www.free-api.com/doc/158" target='_blank'> Interface address </a>

- - License plate number test Good luck : According to the license plate name, return the fortune score of this license plate number - <a href="https://www.free-api.com/doc/159" target='_blank'> Interface address a>
+ - License plate number test Good luck : According to the license plate name, return the fortune score of this license plate number - <a href="https://www.free-api.com/doc/159" target='_blank'> Interface address </a>

  - Mobile phone number test for good and bad : According to the mobile phone number, return the fortune score of this number - <a href="https://www.free-api.com/doc/160" target='_ blank'> Interface Address </a>